 Questions about the Epstein-Barr test.

-Question from Rick: I would like to take some tests at Blood Values Test.
+Question by Rick: I would like to take some tests from Blood Value Testing.
 I am particularly interested in testing Epstein-Barr.
-I read that you guys do these three blood tests:
+I read that you do these three blood tests:

 • EBV IgG